Vegan Life | Recipes

 Brunch is the best meal.
 Lazy weekends, sleeping in, and eating the best breakfast foods later than we should, with people we love.
 What could be better than that?

 Of course, no brunch would be complete without a stack of light, fluffy pancakes drenched in maple syrup.
+In this version, we're combining plant milk and vinegar to create our own vegan buttermilk.
+The vinegar curdles the milk and helps it develop a buttermilk flavor.

 In the PVT (pre-vegan times), I cooked pancakes a lot.
 Like a couple times a week.
-I would eat them with lots of fruit to make them "healthy" 🙈.
+I would eat them with lots of fresh fruit to make them "healthy" 🙈.
 Once I became vegan, I tried some pancake recipes that were okay, but none of them were so good that I thought, "I have to make this again!"

 This recipe makes 4-5 large pancakes or 6-7 medium pancakes (serves 2-3 people).
 You can always double the amounts if you need more!